DooHyun2/polymer-ut-gnn-baseline-lite/README.md

 polymer-ut-gnn-baseline-lite
-This repository is a minimal UT x ML baseline designed to demonstrate the ability to handle 3D ultrasound-like inspection volumes, extracting graph-style features, and report simple baseline metrics (MAE/ r / CV).
+This repository is a minimal UT x ML baseline designed to demonstrate the ability to
+* handle 3D ultrasound-like inspection volumes
+* extract graph-style features
+* report simple baseline metrics (MAE/ r / CV)
 It is intentionally lightweight for clarity and reproducibility.

 Purpose